MicrosoftDocs/win32/desktop-src/print/finvocation.md

-﻿---
+---
-Description: 'The FINVOCATION structure is used as input to the IPrintOemUni::SendFontCmd method.
-The structure is defined in printoem.h.' ms.assetid: '958d6f1f-e8e8-43e6-a4d4-73bae4b2be21'
+Description: The FINVOCATION structure is used as input to the IPrintOemUniSendFontCmd method.
+The structure is defined in printoem.h. ms.assetid: 958d6f1f-e8e8-43e6-a4d4-73bae4b2be21
 title: FINVOCATION structure
+ms.date: 05/31/2018
+ms.topic: structure
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FINVOCATION structure